alicolville/Weight-Tracker/readme.txt

 == Upgrade Notice ==

 9.3 - Admin notes!
-AStore notes against your users and optionally share with them.
+Store notes against your users and optionally share with them.

 == Changelog ==